clojuredocs/guides/articles/ecosystem/java_jdbc/using_ddl.md

 For DDL operations, use the *db-do-commands* function, passing in the db-spec and the SQL string to be executed.

 ## Creating a table

-To create a table, use *create-table* to generate the DDL with the table name and a vector for each column spec.
+To create a table, use *create-table-ddl* to generate the DDL with the table name and a vector for each column spec.
 Currently, table-level specifications are not supported.

     (ns ddl-example
-      (:require [clojure.java.jdbc :as jdbc]
+      (:require [clojure.java.jdbc :as jdbc]))
-                [clojure.java.jdbc.ddl :as ddl]))

     (def db-spec ... )